 RFC 8915, released in September 2020, describes the “Network Time Security for the Network Time Protocol.”
 It only covers the “client-server” variant of NTPv4.

-Network Time Security (NTS) uses TLS 1.3, AEAD, and digital certificates.
-Apart from the apparent objectives of providing confidentiality, authenticity, and integrity, NTS also aims to protect against replay attacks, some kinds of tracking, and more (see section 1.1 of RFC 8915).
+Network Time Security (NTS) relies on TLS 1.3, AEAD, and digital certificates.
+Apart from the apparent objectives of providing confidentiality, authenticity, and integrity, NTS aims to protect against replay attacks, some kinds of tracking, and more (see section 1.1 of RFC 8915).

-As mentioned above, NTS requires TLS 1.3 and ALPN.
-For the TLS handshake (the NTS Key Establishment (NTS-KE)), NTS uses TCP port 4460.
-For the remaining traffic, the server and client negotiate a UDP port (or use NTP’s default UDP port 123).
+NTS uses the dedicated TCP port 4460 for the TLS handshake, called NTS Key Establishment (NTS-KE).
+For the remaining traffic, the server and client negotiate a UDP port or use NTP’s default UDP port 123.

-On the client, NTS saves the state in encrypted NTS cookies.
+NTS saves the state in encrypted NTS cookies on the client (your operating system).
 The client sends these NTS cookies to the NTS server once.
 If there are no cookies on the client, it should rerun NTS-KE to get a fresh set.
 The contents of cookies depend on the NTS server implementation and aren’t part of RFC 8915.

 The NTPSec project

 The NTPSec project released its version 1.0.0 of a “secure, hardened, and improved implementation of Network Time Protocol” in 2017.
-It is an open-source implementation for Linux that tries to secure NTP and isn’t directly related to the release of NTS.
-At this writing, the latest version of NTPSec is 1.1.9.
+It is an open-source implementation for Linux, trying to secure NTP.
+NTPSec isn’t directly related to the release of NTS.

-NTPSec already supports NTS and is available for many Linux distributions (e.g., Arch Linux, Ubuntu).
-For this tutorial, we choose NTPSec.
-You can also try other NTP implementations that support NTS.
+NTPSec supports NTS and is available for many Linux distributions (e.g., Arch Linux, Ubuntu).
+If your operating system isn’t supported, try other NTP implementations that support NTS.

 Configuring NTPSec for NTS

 We talked about NTP, NTS, and NTPSec.
-Now, it is time to put it all together.
+Let’s put it all together.

-The final missing component is an NTP server that supports NTS.
-In this tutorial, we use Cloudflare’s NTS service.
-Cloudflare isn’t required, but only one example.
-You can also use any other NTP server that supports NTS.
+The final missing component is an NTP server supporting NTS.
+We use “nts.ntp.se” in this tutorial.
+You can use any other NTP server supporting NTS.